-No defaults contact string was provided or selected.
-DRMAA requires that the default contact string is selected when there is more than one default contact string due to multiple DRMAA implementations being present and available (see also 9.2).
+No default contact string was provided or selected.
+DRMAA requires the default contact string to be selected when there is more than one possible contact string due to multiple DRMAA implementations being present and available (see also 9.2).

 5.20 OutOfMemoryException